janetuk/amazon_ses/README.md

 ## Limitations

-Only works with debian based OS's.
+Works with debian and redhat based OS's.

 ## Development